meshcloud/meshcloud-docs/docs/meshstack.billing-configuration.md

 The following product functionalitities do currently not support multi-currency scenarios:

 - **Detailed Tenant Usage Report**: Detailed tenant usage reports (available for OpenShift, OpenStack, Cloud Foundry and OSB Services) offer additional detail on a Tenant Usage Report.
 However, the net amount aggregation assumes all line items are in EUR.
-This can create confusion if the underlying Tenant Usage Report uses a different or multiple currencies.
+This can create confusion if the underlying Tenant Usage Report uses different or multiple currencies.
 - **Payment Methods**: Amounts specified on payment methods are currently only in EUR.